microsoft/vscode-dev-containers/containers/php-7-mariadb/README.md

 ## Description

 This definition creates two containers, one for PHP and one for MariaDB.
 Code will attach to the PHP container, and from within that container the
-MariaDB container will be availible with the hostname `mariadb`.
+MariaDB container will be available with the hostname `mariadb`.
 The MariaDB instance can be managed via the automatically installed SQLTools extension, or from the container's command line with

 ```$ mariadb -h mariadb -u root -p```